-The Fifth International Conference on Women in Physics
+The Seventh International Conference on Women in Physics

 At the 1999 IUPAP General Assembly, the concern was raised that women are greatly under-represented in the field of physics in most countries.
 Recognizing that all fields of science progress most rapidly when they draw from the complete available pool of talented people, the participants of the General Assembly passed a resolution to form an IUPAP Working Group on Women in Physics.